ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 Please refer [**wiki**](ID-Authentication).

 This service details Auth Request to be used by TSPs to authenticate an Individual.
 Below are various authentication types supported by this service:
-1. OTP based - TOTP
+1. OTP based - Time-based OTP
-1. Pin based - Static Pin
-1. Demo based - PersonalIdentity, Address, FullAddress
+2. Demo based - Personal Identity, Address
-1. Bio based - Fingerprint, IRIS and Face
+3. Bio based - Fingerprint, IRIS and Face

 #### 9.1.2	ABIS APIs [**[↑]**](#table-of-content)
 Format: JSON